-This Wilderness Stewardship Plan / Draft Environmental Impact Statement (WSP/DEIS) provides direction for the National Park Service (NPS) to make decisions regarding the future use and protection of the parks' wilderness.
-The WSP/DEIS analyzes the consequences of creating a plan that would provide management direction for the many outstanding resource values present in the parks' wilderness, including natural and cultural resources, as well as diverse recreational and educational opportunities for visitors.
+This Wilderness Stewardship Plan / Final Environmental Impact Statement (WSP/FEIS) provides direction for the National Park Service (NPS) to make decisions regarding the future use and protection of the parks' wilderness.
+The WSP/FEIS analyzes the consequences of creating a plan that would provide management direction for the many outstanding resource values present in the parks' wilderness, including natural and cultural resources, as well as diverse recreational and educational opportunities for visitors.
+It analyzes these elements in accordance with the National Environmental Policy Act (NEPA), the National Historic Preservation Act (NHPA), the Wilderness Act, and other legal mandates governing decision making by the NPS.